ssenmosip/mosip-temp-documentation/Wiki-Page-Quick-Guide.md

 Structure of the Table of Content in **Write** mode is shown below:

                   * [Sample Heading](sample-heading)
-Add an asterisk symbol follows by your given heading in brackets [ ], and then lowercase letter of same heading in parentheses ( ).
+Add an asterisk symbol followed by your given heading in brackets [ ], and then lowercase letter of same heading in parentheses ( ).

 ## Insert Image
 ## Add Table